-Consumers are increasingly cynical about inauthentic brands that don’t do what they say.
-If you want them to open their hearts (and pocketbooks), you have to be real.
+Consumers are cynical about brands.
+If you want them to open their hearts (and wallets), you have to be real with them.

 Brand loyalty and trust used to be a lot easier to generate.
-Consumers chose their camp early and stuck with it.
-Today, serial switchers will abandon a brand for even a minor infraction or breach of trust, searching an alternative that better matches their needs, preferences, and values.
+Today, serial switchers will abandon a brand for even a minor infraction or breach of trust, continually searching for alternatives that better matches their needs, preferences, and values.
 More and more often, choosing brands that align with their values is driving the switch.

-Many headlines about this topic imply that the trend is primarily being driven by younger demographics, notably Gen Y and Z. There is some truth to that, but the young aren’t alone in wanting authentic and accountable brands.
-More than half (52-percent) of U.S. consumers over the age of 60 also say they too want the companies they patronize to act responsibly in regard to social issues.
+Headlines might have you believe the trend is primarily being driven by Gen Y and Z. There is some truth to that, but younger generations aren’t alone in wanting authentic and accountable brands.
+52% of U.S. consumers over the age of 60 also say they want the companies they patronize to act responsibly in regard to social issues.